nuxt/governance/README.md

 - Adding features

 As contributors gain experience and familiarity with the project, they may find that the project lead starts relying on them more and more.
 When this begins to happen, they gradually adopt the role of a framework team member, as described above.

+Community contributors, usually will gain responsibility of maintaining some `nuxt-community/` github repositories and `@nuxtjs/` npm scoped packages.

+## Community Partners

+Some contributors, although not providing regular technical contributions, enrich the wider project ecosystem by doing some of the following:

+- Organizing community conferences, meetups, and other social activities
+- Developing important higher-level libraries and frameworks on top of the project
+- Translating documentation into different languages
+- Authoring high-quality educational materials
+- Curating community resources

+It is essential that community partners keep in touch with framework team to keep aligned with best practices and marketing strategies.
+A bi-weekly meeting is at least set to make this possible.

 ## Users